 There is no such thing as leftover guacamole.
 Use it up or throw it out.
 If you must save it overnight, place it in a non-reactive bowl and cover with a small amount of lime juice.
 Place plastic wrap over the dish and push it down on the surface of the guacamole, removing the air pocket.
 Contact with air is what turns the avocados brown over time.

-You may have heard stories from housewives who place the avocado pit into the serving bowl to help keep the guacamole fresh.
+You may have heard stories from housewives who leave the avocado pit in the serving bowl to help keep the guacamole fresh.
 It is simply not true.
 Don’t expect your guests to politely fish around this culinary eight-ball with their chips either.
 It’s tacky and I’m here to do my part in ending this craziness; one reader at a time.
 Citric acid from the lime juice will stop the reaction with oxygen, but you must also remove the air pocket described above.

 On a side note; it may be just me, but I think Haas avocados are hands-down better tasting than the smooth, green-skinned variety.